ValerioLembo/TheDiaTo_v1.0/README.md

        analyse, named after the model.

     f.
 Provide each field in a different file.
 The file name must start with the name of the variable.

+    g.
+If the option 'lsm' is set to 'True', a land-sea mask shall be provided as a land area fraction (from 0 to 100) in a          separate folder, named as 'ls_mask', at the same level as the folder containing the model outputs for a single model.
+       The land-sea mask is expected to be a NetCDF file whose name format is 'lsmask_<model_name>.nc'.
+       Example:

+        model_data/
+        model_data/model_name/*.nc
+        model_data/ls_mask/lsmask_<model_name>.nc

 2: The companion script 'namelist.py' is available for the user in order to specify the directory paths.
 The following options can also be set: